 The hearing of the appeal has been scheduled for three days from 1 to 3 April 2025.
 CBL is taking all necessary steps to prepare for that hearing.
 The timing for any judgment in respect of the appeal is at the Supreme Court's discretion and is outside of CBL's control.

-Our focus remains on supporting our customers, protecting our valuable franchise and implementing the capital actions outlined in our FY 2024 results announcement.
+Our focus remains on supporting our customers, protecting our valuable franchise and continuing to deliver on our capital actions.

 Useful Links: